 At the Meridian Gate, you'll hear a brief introduction about the Meridian Gate, which is famous as a place to penalize offending officials in the Qing Dynasty.

 Walk along the Central Axis Way, you will see a grand square in front of the Hall of Supreme Harmony.
 Your guide’s presentation will answer your questions, like: Where is the throne of the Chinese emperors?
 How did the emperor have an audience with high-ranking officials?
 What is the significance of the sundial, bronze turtle statue, stork statue, huge copper vat, etc.

 The Hall of Supreme Harmony

 Visit the Hall of Preserving Harmony, which respectively functioned as the place for the emperor to change his costume before grand ceremonies and the venue for the annual imperial exams.

 Walk along the white marble balustrade and descend from the main palaces.
 On the way, you will see a high stone slab with a dragon and cloud design.
 It weighs about 200 tons.
 Our presenter will enlighten you as to how they were transferred into the Forbidden City.

-Walk to the eastern side of the Forbidden City to see the Clock Exhibition Hall and famous Nine Dragon Screen.
+Walk to the eastern side of the Forbidden City to see the Clock Exhibition Hall and the famous Nine Dragon Screen.

 The Clock Exhibition Hall